 - 0.08 mm

 On the stock Ender 3 nozzle, I would not go higher than a layer height of 0.32mm.

 Magic numbers are important because they help your 3D printer produce the best quality 3D print that it can.
 You’d be surprised at how much of an improvement you’ll see once you implement the magic numbers correctly.

-My first printer was a Tevo Tarantula, on which I could get really good prints with a 0.2mm layer height, but prints using a 0.1mm layer height would always turn out just OK.
+My first printer was a Tevo Tarantula.
+I could get really good prints with a 0.2mm layer height on my Tarantula, but prints using a 0.1mm layer height would always turn out just OK.

 Had I known about magic numbers back then, I would have been able to get much better high-resolution prints!